GoldSloth/tree.js/instruction-set.md

 * lengths - An array defining a multiplier for the branch length for each progression along a tree
 * widths - An array defining a multiplier for the branch width for each progression along a tree

-* rules - See table below
+* rules - See table below:

 | Rule Type |         Executed When         | Precedence |       Typical Usage      |
 |:---------:|:-----------------------------:|:----------:|:------------------------:|